Updated June 2025

 The Government of Alberta (GoA) enacted the Geothermal Resource Development Act (GRDA) in December 2021.
 The GRDA establishes a regulatory framework administered by the Alberta Energy Regulator (AER) for the responsible development of geothermal resources and related wells and facilities in Alberta.
 The GRDA covers deep geothermal resources occurring below the base of groundwater protection, while shallow geo-exchanges remain regulated by Alberta Environment and Protected Areas.

 Alberta has a competitive advantage over many other geothermal producers globally.
 Alberta has access to innovative drilling technologies, with a highly developed oil and gas skill set and a robust subsurface data set essential to a successful geothermal industry.
-There is a potential opportunity to repurpose Alberta’s existing wells, geothermal wells can be located alongside oil and gas wells.
+There is a potential opportunity to repurpose Alberta’s existing wells; geothermal wells can be located alongside oil and gas wells.

 Alberta and Federal Incentive Programs Relating to Geothermal